justdigital/frost/README.md

 ##Configuring Frost

 The Frost configuration files are located on the 'config' folder.
-Each file on that folder represents an `--env` option on execution.
+Each file in that folder represents an `--env` option on execution.
 You can export the following variables inside the configuration files:

 |Option|Type|Description|
 |:---|:---|---:|
 |baseTag|bool|Wether to add a base tag containing the new site URL to the generated html file|